ArchipelagoMW/Archipelago/worlds/alttp/docs/multiworld_en.md

 ## Required Software

 - [Archipelago](https://github.com/ArchipelagoMW/Archipelago/releases).
 Make sure to check the box for `SNI Client - A Link to the Past Patch Setup`
 - [SNI](https://github.com/alttpo/sni/releases).
-This is automatically included with your Archipelago installation above, and *IS NOT COMPATIBLE WITH (Q)Usb2Snes*
+This is automatically included with your Archipelago installation above.
+- SNI is not compatible with (Q)Usb2Snes.
 - Hardware or software capable of loading and playing SNES ROM files
     - An emulator capable of connecting to SNI ([snes9x rr](https://github.com/gocha/snes9x-rr/releases), [BizHawk](http://tasvideos.org/BizHawk.html), or
        [RetroArch](https://retroarch.com?page=platforms) 1.10.1 or newer).
 Or,
     - An SD2SNES, [FXPak Pro](https://krikzz.com/store/home/54-fxpak-pro.html), or other compatible hardware. **note: modded SNES minis are currently not supported by SNI.
-Some users have claimed success with QUsb2Snes for this system but support is not guaranteed.**
+Some users have claimed success with QUsb2Snes for this system, but it is not supported.**
 - Your Japanese v1.0 ROM file, probably named `Zelda no Densetsu - Kamigami no Triforce (Japan).sfc`

 ## Installation Procedures